-2. UNIVERSAL EDUCATION
+(2) UNIVERSAL EDUCATION.

 Education according to idealism should be universal in nature.
 The universe is regarded as a thought process.
-Education should be based on the teaching of Universal truth from the stand-point of rationality of the Universe
+Education should be based on the teaching of Universal truth from the stand-point of rationality of the Universe must enable Mankind through its culture to enter more and more fully into the spiritual realm, and also enter more and more fully into the spiritual realm, and also enlarge the boundaries of spiritual realm".

-3. SPIRITUAL DEVELOPMENT
+(3) SPIRITUAL DEVELOPMENT.